 But how could they have hacked this data?

 A representative from Mossack Fonseca confirmed that the hack was carried out from the email.
-It is not known how it happened, but tests by external security researchers believe that firm Mossack Fonseca did not enable TLS security protocols to encrypt its emails.
+It's unclear how it happened, but tests by external security researchers believe Mossack Fonseca did not enable TLS security protocols to encrypt its emails.

 “There are several ways to carry out an attack on a mail server,” explained Zak Maples, security consultant for cybersecurity firm MWR InfoSecurity.
 According to the consultant, it appears that the server itself has been hacked, and not the individual mailboxes.